 - Current staff can maintain existing service levels, but attrition creates overload and leads to backlogs and decreased customer service.
-Additionally, about 26 percent of agency employees will be eligible to retire over the next five years, potentially creating a loss of institutional knowledge, specifically in management and subject-matter-expert level positions. - Continuous review and development of efficient work processes and reallocation of resources as needed must occur to ensure "smarter" working. - Planning must be used effectively to prevent knowledge and skills gaps. - The likelihood of new or additional programs being added to the agency is high, as each legislative session results in revisions to the Texas tax codes, which affects the number of employees needed to do the work.
+Additionally, about 8.5 percent of agency employees will be eligible to retire over the next four years, potentially creating a loss of institutional knowledge, specifically in management and subject matter expert-level positions. - The effects of the COVID-19 pandemic on the Texas and U.S. economy may impact the agency's budget, which could lead to a decrease in staffing levels if vacancies remain unfilled for an extended period.
+A decrease in staffing levels will require more efficient processes and procedures to accomplish agency goals. - Planning must be used effectively to prevent knowledge and skills gaps. - The likelihood of new or additional programs being added to the agency is high, as each legislative session results in revisions to the Texas tax codes, which affects the number of employees needed to complete the work.